Constipation

 More serious causes of constipation should be addressed with a gastroenterologist to ensure no life-threatening condition is present, as they may need to be resolved with medication, lab testing, or a surgical procedure.
 But for those with diet and lifestyle-related constipation, the following changes could aid in relief: incorporating more high-fiber foods like vegetables and whole grains into daily meals; drinking at least 64 ounces of water daily; getting in at least 30 minutes of exercise, three or more days per week; and reducing intake of meat and dairy.

-Constipation is not a permanent condition.
+The good news is, this is is not a permanent condition.
 Zizania nutrition protocols have helped dozens of people with all these conditions restore balance and a healthy-functioning GI in a matter of weeks (severe conditions can take 3-6 months).
 If you are suffering from any of these, there is help and there is hope – you do not have to do it alone.
 We can provide you a medication for your constipation, and we will guide you every step of the way.

 It took our client Maria 5 months to resume normal bowel activity.
 A stool test revealed leaky gut syndrome and dysbiosis.
 Once we solved these problems, everything went back to normal.
 Maria still has to continue eating a healthy diet rich in fiber but she has no need for laxatives.